networknt/light-4j/docs/content/other/config.md

-For official runtime environment, config files should be externalized to a separate folder outside of the package by a system property "light-java-config-dir".
-You can start the server with a "-Dlight-java-config-dir=/config" option and put all your files into /config.
-Once in docker image, it can be mapped to a host volume with -v /etc/light-java:/config in docker run command.
+For official runtime environment, config files should be externalized to a separate folder outside of the package by a system property "light-4j-config-dir".
+You can start the server with a "-Dlight-4j-config-dir=/config" option and put all your files into /config.
+Once in docker image, it can be mapped to a host volume with -v /etc/light-4j:/config in docker run command.

 Given above explanation, the loading sequence is:

-1. System property "light-java-config-dir" specified directory
+1. System property "light-4j-config-dir" specified directory
 2. Class Path
 3. Application resources/config folder
 4. Module resources/config folder